-Immigration announced an Inspection into the use of contingency accommodation and in March 2021 released some key findings following the team's visit to both sites formerly used as military barracks.332 It reported issues in management and leadership, mental health problems among residents.
+There has been an increase in the use of institutional accommodation including repurposed military barracks, which has resulted in media attention.
+The Independent Chief Inspector of Borders and Immigration announced an Inspection into the use of contingency accommodation and in March 2021 released some key findings following the team's visit to both sites formerly used as military barracks.
+It reported issues in management and leadership, mental health problems among residents.
 People at high risk of self-harm were located in a decrepit 'isolation block' which the Inspection considered unfit for habitation.
 It also found that residents who may have been children were also housed in the same block pending an age assessment.
 The environment at both sites was found to be impoverished, run-down and unsuitable for long-term accommodation.
 Cleanliness at both sites was variable at best and cleaning was made difficult by the age of the buildings.
 Some areas were filthy.
-333
+The Independent Chief Inspector of Borders and Immigration published its final report into the use of contingency accommodation in July 2021, with the assistance of Her Majesty's Inspectorate of Prisons.
+The Inspector raised four main issues; Failure to adequately consult local stakeholders, the inadequate health screening of those to be placed in the accommodation, communication with residents of the camps and poor employment and data protection practice.
+The government's responsefocused mainly on the need to set up the accommodation in haste and the improvements made since the sites were established.
+Criticism of largescale contingency accommodation continued, including from the NGO sector.332